 Non-Executive Officer Grant Process.
-For option grants to non-executive officers, the Board of Directors has created and authorized an Option Grant Committee composed of the Chief Executive Officer, the Chief Financial Officer, the General Counsel and the Vice President of Human Resources.
-The Option Grant Committee grants options to non-executive officers in connection with their hiring and promotion, and when giving annual refresher grants.
-Grants made by the Option Grant Committee to non-executive officers are effective on the third day after the release of the Company's next quarterly or annual earnings, and the exercise price of each grant is the closing price of our stock as of the date of the grant.
-If the stock market is closed on the third day after the release of the Company's next quarterly or annual earnings release, the grant date, vesting commencement date and option price are all established on the next business day when the market is open.
+For stock option grants to non-executive officers, the Board of Directors has created and authorized an Option Grant Committee composed of the Chief Executive Officer, the Chief Financial Officer, and the Senior Vice President of Human Resources.
+The Option Grant Committee grants stock options to non-executive officers in connection with their hiring and promotion, and when giving annual performance grants.
+In 2007, the Option Grant Committee was given the authority to grant up to 175,000 stock options to non-executive officers.
+Performance grants of 84,500 stock options were granted on February 20, 2007.
+Grants made by the Option Grant Committee to non-executive officers are effective on the third day after the release of the Company's next quarterly or annual earnings, and the exercise price of each grant is the closing price of our stock as of the effective date.
+If the stock market is closed on the third day after the release of the Company's next quarterly or annual earnings next quarterly or annual earnings release, the grant date, vesting commencement date and option price are all established on the next business day when the market is open.